Are you looking at getting away from it all? Then look no further than the best beaches in the world! Say hello to paradise!

 As the weather is starting to turn colder and the days are getting shorter and shorter here in the UK, I wanted to dream up some faraway places to make me happy.

-Already it feels like ages ago that I was on a beach in Mauritius, and after going through photo after photo of golden sands and crystal blue water from my time there, I wanted to see what other beautiful beaches I could be lazing on in 2018.
+Already it feels like ages ago that I was on a beach in Mauritius, and after going through photo after photo of golden sands and crystal blue water from my time there, I wanted to see what other beautiful beaches I could be lazing on this year.

 There are so many articles on the ‘world’s best beaches’ out there that I decided to come up with my own.
 For me, these are the most striking beaches around the world.
 These are your little slices of paradise, the very best Earth has to offer.

 So sit back, relax, and imagine being on these pristine beaches to warm you up.
-These are the best beaches in the world!
+For me, these really are the best beaches in the world!

 Whitehaven Beach, Queensland, Australia